yan-kunitski/anim-scroll/README.md

 ```
 Or add the necessary styles to the options object.
 #### JS
 The class constructor takes two parameters as input.
 The first is the `target`, it is required.
+The `target type` can be a 'String' or an ['Element'](https://developer.mozilla.org/ru/docs/Web/API/Element) (HTMLElement).
 The second is `options object`, it is optional:
 ```js
 import SnapScroll from 'snap-scroll';